voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-detection.md

 ## Number Detector

-To enable it, add the Number detector to your configuration when you POST to /media.
+To enable it, add the Number detector to your configuration when you make a POST request to the /media resource.

 ```json
 {